UOM-EEE-EEEN11202/notes-part2/docs/chapters/week2/lab_a_stage_1.rst

         We think that Windows Terminal provides a slightly nicer interface (to exactly the same thing) and so our screenshots will make us of it.

-    .. tab-item:: :fab:`apple` macOS
+    .. tab-item:: :fab:`apple` macOS / :fab:`linux` Linux
         :sync: key2

-        Click on the launchpad icon in the dock and then search for :console:`terminal`.
+        Click on the launchpad / start icon for your operating system and then search for :console:`terminal`.

-    .. tab-item:: :fab:`linux` Linux
-        :sync: key3

-        Search for :console:`terminal` in your app launcher.

 You should be presented with a terminal command line interface that looks like the below.
 Note that we've combined the instructions for macOS and Linux in the below, as these terminals will take the same commands and it reduces the number of pictures needed.
-The only meaningful difference at this point is that macOS uses :console:`$` to indicate where to enter commands, while Linux uses :console:`$` by default.
+The only meaningful difference at this point is that macOS uses :console:`%` to indicate where to enter commands, while Linux uses :console:`$` by default.
+Widows uses :console:`>` to show where to enter commands.

 .. tab-set::
     :sync-group: os